h5bp/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>

-* What's a cool project the you've recently worked on?
+* What's a cool project that you've recently worked on?
 * What are some things you like about the developer tools you use?
 * Do you have any pet projects?
 What kind?
 * What's your favorite feature of Internet Explorer?
-* How do you like your Coffee?
+* How do you like your coffee?

 ####[[⬆]](#toc) <a name='contributors'>Original Contributors:</a>